squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

 ---
 template: overrides/main.html
 description: >
-  How we rebuilt client-side search, delivering a better user experience, while making it faster and smaller at the same time
+  How we rebuilt client-side search, delivering a better user experience while making it faster and smaller at the same time
 disqus: mkdocs-material
 search: